 "It wasn't only wickedness and scheming that made people unhappy, it was confusion and misunderstanding; above all, it…www.huffingtonpost.com

 I am neither ignoring nor sweeping under the rug her stances on fracking, (which is a complex issue and deserving of greater conversations), or any of the other numerous questionable connections she has fostered rather I truly feel We could have influenced her had she been president.
 It is what we as concerned citizens and activists do for our causes as John Lewis and Maxine Waters and even Shirley Chisholm would very much like you to get goddamn hip to.
+The fight for marriage equality started in 1970.
+It took 45 years of dedicated people fighting for ratification, many of whom died before what they were fighting for was realized.
 There needs to be a recognition that change is not that easy, it is not at all that easy.
 As my flip-flopping old man has also come to realize.
 A suit did not make him rich and God did not favor him over us heathens.